Coaspe/riot_api/packages/riot_api/README.md

 # riot_api

-This library provides an easy way to use the riot api.
+This library provides an easy way to use the riot api with Dart language.

 Queries using access token and RSO are not yet supported